Capitol Reef National Park

-Capitol Reef National Park is an American national park in south-central Utah.
-The park is approximately 60 mi long on its north–south axis and just 6 mi wide on average.
-The park was established in 1971 to preserve 241904 acre of desert landscape and is open all year, with May through September being the highest visitation months.
+Capitol Reef National Park is a national park of the United States in south-central Utah.
+The park is approximately 60 mi long on its north–south axis and just 6 mi wide on its east-west axis, on average.
+The park was established in 1971 to preserve 241904 acre of desert landscape and is open all year, with May through September receiving the most visitors.

 Partially in Wayne County, Utah, the area was originally named "Wayne Wonderland" in the 1920s by local boosters Ephraim P. Pectol and Joseph S. Hickman.
 Capitol Reef National Park was designated a national monument on August 2, 1937, by President Franklin D. Roosevelt to protect the area's colorful canyons, ridges, buttes, and monoliths; however, it was not until 1950 that the area officially opened to the public.
 Road access was improved in 1962 with the construction of State Route 24 through the Fremont River Canyon.